cf-toolsuite/robert/docs/ENDPOINTS.md

 ### Ingest

 This endpoint is only available when `spring.profiles.active` includes `advanced` mode.
-You must ingest a repository before initiating a refactor request.
+When in `advanced` mode, you must ingest a repository before initiating a refactor request.

 ```python
 POST /ingest